Bigger Is Safer: Provable Robustness in In-Context Learning Scales with Capacity: Proofs and Technical Details

+\paragraph{Step 4: What is the normal risk?} Finally, we reinsert the nominal ridge-regression baseline.
+In the notation of the main theorem, it scales as

+where the second term depends on the squared norm $\|\beta_*\|^2$ of the nominal-task mean.
+These are exactly the variance and shrinkage-bias contributions present even without adversarial shift.

-\paragraph{Putting it all together:} Combining the bounds from Steps 1-3 and including the normal risk gives exactly Theorem 4.
-The constants $C_1, C_2$ absorb all the technical factors like noise variance $\sigma^2$ and input dimension $d$. \end{proof}
+\paragraph{Putting it all together:} Combining the DRO dual reduction, the Lipschitz/Jacobian control, the Gaussian concentration bound, and the nominal-risk estimate gives exactly Theorem~\ref{thm:main-bound}.
+This completes the proof sketch with all scaling steps made explicit. \end{proof}